The Food of Friendship. Our byline says it all.

 The story of food is the story of friendship.
 When you combine Irish conviviality with the irrepressible Italian nature, it’s always going to be a good thing.

-Chefs Ross Lewis and Luciano Tona have been friends through Michelin starred food, and tall tales, for many years.
-At Osteria Lucio they unite their love of Irish and Italian food with the very best of produce, from both countries.
+Chefs Ross Lewis and Luciano Tona have been friends through Michelin-starred food, and tall tales, for many years.
+At Osteria Lucio, Ross and his team celebrate Lucio’s ‘sprezzatura’ philosophy that express a love of Irish and Italian food with the very best produce, from both countries.